kimmelsg/cj-google-geocoder/README.md

 $geocoder->reverseByPlaceId('ChIJOwg_06VPwokRYv534QaPC8g');
 ```

-All of these methods return a standard repose format as follows:
+All of these methods return a standard response format as follows:

 ```php
 [